-The marriage of Jasper’s parents had been kept secret due to the fact that Owen was a commoner and Catherine had not sought the King’s permission to marry.
+The marriage of Jasper’s parents had been kept secret due to the fact that Owen was a commoner and Catherine, former Queen of England, had not sought the King’s permission to marry.
 By this time it was well known.

 Jasper’s father was granted the status and rights of an Englishman.